Tamil-004/diabetes-prediction/README.md

 Introduction:

-    This README file provides instructions on how to run the code for predicting diabetes outcomes using machine learning.
-The code includes data preprocessing, model building, hyperparameter tuning, and performance evaluation.
+    1)This README file provides instructions on how to run the code for predicting diabetes outcomes using machine learning.
+    2)The code includes data preprocessing, model building, hyperparameter tuning, and performance evaluation.

 DEPENDENCIES: